 For companies who demand high focus individual tasks, a cell office may be the best solution for productivity concerns and ensuring that employees are able to do their best work.
 Think about the practices mentioned previously: lawyers and doctors often do a significant amount of research and one-on-one consultations.
 Because of this, cell offices are in fact necessary in order to limit distractions to others, keep a level of privacy and stay focused on the immediate need in front of them.
 If your company does similar work, or has a need for any type of discretion, the cell office environment may be in the best interest of your employees.

 It is important to note that the cell office design can require a much larger space to be successful.
 Cells should be comfortably sized and appropriate for the work that is done there.
 Because of this, there may also be a higher cost associated with cell office spaces, depending on the size of the team of employees who all require individual rooms, with additional conference areas.
+If you want to read more about how to plan your space cost effectively, read up on how workplace analytics can benefit your business.

 When designing a working environment, you want to ensure that your team is as equipped as possible to do their jobs well.
 Cell offices could, in fact, be what you’re looking for to ensure that your staff is focused and maximizing workplace productivity.
 Regardless, in every case, you should carefully weigh the pros and cons of each type of working space and what your company and employees really need to be happy and efficient in their jobs.